Elton997/tesseract_ocr_api/README.md

 4. Send a POST request to the /extract-invoice endpoint with an image of an invoice in the request payload.
 The image should be in JPEG or PNG format.

 ## Postman Colletion:
-I've already added the Postman collection for testing purpose, you can use the same.
+I've already added the Postman collection(**tesseract-ocr-extract-invoce.postman_collection.json**) for testing purpose, you can use the same.
 Just change the images.

 ## License
 This project is licensed under the terms of the MIT license.